Something is Eating Holes in my Green Pepper Plants!

 How to get these pests off of your pepper plant

-Identification of the pest that is producing the damage is paramount to finding a solution.
+Identification of the pest that is producing the holes in the green pepper plant is paramount to finding a solution.
 If you can’t identify the pest, take a sample to the cooperative extension office in your county and have an agent help you.

 To get rid of the corn earworm, you want to find the ‘kurstaki’ strain.
 The pesticide’s ingredients label may list it as Btk.
 It is completely safe for humans and for pets and considered an organic pesticide.